YoyoDevo/Snake-Game/README.md

 # snake

-A Quil sketch designed to ... well, that part is up to you.
+A simple snake game made using Clojure and the Quil animation library

 ## Usage